LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 #include<estl/variable.hpp>
 ```

-This file provides a general variable which is represented as a union of most fundamental C++ types, aswell as vectors of those types, including
+This file provides a general variable which is represented as a union of most fundamental C++ types, as well as vectors of those types, including

 * ``bool``
 * ``char``